nialtilson/nialtilson.github.io/README.md

 ## Build Notes
 ### 2020.04.24
 -- General
+1. TBD

+-- index.html
+1.

+-- style.css
+1. Modified NavBar position to sticky allowing for it to remain on screen

+### 2020.04.24
+-- General
 1. After a ton of lessons on the W3 Schools site, I've got a working nav menu!

 -- index.html